 So, you’ve been invited to a Ghanaian wedding?
-Look forward to it—you will be experiencing the marriage ceremony of two individuals and their families in a display of rich culture filled with traditional rituals.
-Here’s what you can expect:
+Get ready to experience a beautiful marriage ceremony of two individuals and their families in a display of rich culture filled with traditional rituals.

 The new couple will dress to the nines for their Ghanaian wedding.
-This includes brightly colored and intricately patterned or embroidered kente fabric in traditional African fashion, made of handwoven silk and cotton, accompanied by resplendent gold jewelry.
+Traditional Ghanaian wedding attire includes brightly colored and intricately patterned or embroidered kente fabric in traditional African fashion, made of handwoven silk and cotton, accompanied by resplendent gold jewelry.
 The bride wears a traditional headdress, sometimes resembling a crown for the wedding ceremony.
 Traditional wedding attire may also feature adinkra symbols and you will find the kente cloth making an appearance in the décor or table arrangements, too.

 Members of both families will sit across from each other at the wedding venue and spokespersons assigned to each party engage in friendly banter, asking for the bride’s hand in marriage.
 There is some back and forth as jokes are exchanged and demands are made before agreeing to hand over the bride.
 A fun little precursor to the joyous moment of marriage that both families are now involved in.